Trial by jury in Scotland

 Trial by jury in Scotland is used in the courts of Scotland in solemn procedure for trial on indictment before a judge and jury for serious criminal cases, and in certain civil cases (mainly personal injury claims).

+Current system

-Criminal procedure in Scotland is generally regulated by the Criminal Procedure (Scotland) Act 1995 (as amended) and various Acts of Adjournal passed by the High Court of Justiciary.
-Juries in these cases consist of 15 people; if jurors drop out e.g. because of illness the trial can continue with a minimum of 12 jurors.
-In criminal trials conviction is on the basis of a majority verdict, with eight jurors required to decide that the accused is guilty; should fewer than eight jurors declare a guilty verdict then the accused is acquitted, so a hung jury is not possible in Scottish criminal law.
-In the past some people were executed on majority verdicts in Scotland, such as Susan Newell, who had one juror dissenting.
-The jury has a choice of three verdicts: guilty (a conviction), not guilty (acquittal) and not proven (also acquittal).
+Criminal procedure in Scotland is generally regulated by the Criminal Procedure (Scotland) Act 1995 (as amended) and various Acts of Adjournal passed by the High Court of Justiciary, with some significant amendments by the Victims, Witnesses, and Justice Reform (Scotland) Act 2025.
+Juries in these cases consist of 15 people; if jurors drop out, for example because of illness, the trial can continue with a minimum of 12 jurors.

+The jury has a choice of two verdicts: guilty or not guilty.
+A guilty verdict requires a two-thirds majority, that is a minimum of ten jurors with a full jury, and two thirds of the remaining jurors if any jurors drop out.
+Failure to reach the majority for a guilty verdict is treated as a verdict of not guilty, so it is not possible to have a hung jury.

-In civil trials there is a jury of 12 people, and a hung jury is possible.
+In civil trials there is a jury of 12 people, and it is possible to have a hung jury.

-The pool of potential jurors is chosen purely at random, and Scottish courts have set themselves against any form of jury vetting.
+The pool of potential jurors is purely at random, and Scottish courts have set themselves against any form of jury vetting.

 History

 During World War II the Administration of Justice (Emergency Provisions) (Scotland) Act 1939 provided that both civil and criminal juries would have seven members, of whom two would be special members, except for trials for treason or murder, or where a case in the High Court of Justiciary required the regular jury of fifteen on the "gravity of matters in issue".

+Before 2026 there was the not proven verdict, and verdicts in criminal trials could be reached by simple majority.

 Eligibility

-The rules of eligibility for jury service are broadly similar to England, but people with legal experience (such as solicitors, advocates, or court clerks) are excluded, as are those who have been involved in the justice system, including, but not limited to, police officers (both serving and retired), medical forensic practitioners and coroners, and prison officers.
+The rules of eligibility for jury service are broadly similar to England, but people with legal experience (such as solicitors, advocates, or court clerks) are excluded, as are those who have been involved in the justice system, including, but not limited to, police officers (serving and retired), medical forensic practitioners and coroners, and prison officers.

 Those who meet all of the following criteria are eligible for jury service: